^

 Forecast

-The prognosis depends on the duration of the disease, the severity of the tuberculosis process, the concomitant pathology of internal organs and bad habits.
+The prognosis depends on the duration of the disease, the severity of the tuberculosis process, concomitant pathology of internal organs and bad habits.

-Prevention of tuberculosis of the larynx
+Prevention of laryngeal tuberculosis

 What do need to examine?